 Where?
 Lancaster House Hotel and on campus at Lancaster University, UK.

-Registration – Registration is now open!
-Click here.
+Registration – Registration has now closed.

 BASS18 will include theoretical, empirical and critical papers, posters and talks from any discipline on any form of past, present or future threat, which address one of the conference’s three themes: Understanding who and why; better intelligence gathering and decisions; and protective security and risk assessment.
 Sessions will include twenty-minute presentations, posters and five-minute lightning talks on emergent research.
 In addition, BASS18 will include two keynotes as well as panel sessions and various networking events.